Training-Free Process Rewards for LLM RL

 Key consideration: If your reward computation requires the current policy (e.g., estimating V(prefix) for process rewards), the RewardLoopManager creates synchronization issues—the reward model copy can diverge from the actor during training.
 In this case, the legacy RewardManager is more appropriate.

-Here’s how rewards flow through VeRL’s training pipeline:
+Here’s how rewards flow through VeRL’s training pipeline—and where token-level structure gets lost if you use the default GRPO path:

 flowchart TD